-Firearms storage lock boxes are available in each office.
+Firearms storage lock boxes or safes will be made available in each office, as funding permits.
 The weapon is to be stored in the lock box in its holster while the officer is in the office.
 If this cabinet is not available, staff must keep firearms and holsters concealed on their person.
-Weapons and holsters shall not be displayed in any Probation Office and shall not be stored in desks.
-Under no circumstances are weapons to be stored anywhere in a Probation Office over night.
+Weapons and holsters shall not be displayed in any Probation or Pretrial Services Office and shall not be stored in desks.
+Under no circumstances are weapons to be stored anywhere in a Probation or Pretrial Services Office over night.

 Weapons should be safeguarded by carrying concealed on the person when travelling to and from work.
-Officers should limit personal business as far as possible when carrying weapons between work and home and should definitely avoid situations (i.e., consumption of alcoholic beverages) that would impair their ability to safeguard or properly handle a weapon.
+Officer should limit personal business as far as possible when carrying weapons between work and home and should definitely avoid situations (i.e., consumption of alcoholic beverages) that would impair their ability to safeguard or properly handle a weapon.